Garoowe: Sports

-Garowe is region to Mire Aware Stadium, a sporting facility with a crowd capacity of over 15,000 spectators.
-In 2010, it hosted the Somali National Football Tournament, the first nationwide football competition held since 1987 and the ensuing outbreak of the civil war.
+Mire Aware Stadium is sporting facility with a crowd capacity of over 15,000 spectators.
+In 2010, hosted the Somali National Football Tournament, the first nationwide football competition held since 1987 and the ensuing outbreak of the civil war.
 Organized by the Puntland administration in conjunction with the Somali Football Federation, the tournament also marked the first time that the event was held outside of Mogadishu.

 Media

 Various media organizations are based in Garowe.
 Puntland TV and Radio has offices in the city.

 Radio Garowe, the sister outlet to Garowe Online, is also centered here.
 In May 2013, the broadcaster launched an additional FM station in Bosaso.
 Radio Daljir, Puntland's largest radio station, also has a studio in Garowe, with its main headquarters in Bosaso.
 The broadcaster's network of 7 FM transmitters reaches most of Puntland as well as part of the neighboring Galmudug region to the south.